Fair Division in a Variable Setting: Our Problem and Contribution

-Next (in \cref{sec:orientations}), we identify another interesting valuation class where we can achieve $\efconn$.
-We study $\ef1$ orientations in graphical setting, with additive binary valuations and prove the following.
+In \cref{subsec:graphical}, we identify an interesting subclass of additive binary valuations for which $\efconn$ is possible, and there is a polynomial-time algorithm to do so optimally.
+Formally, we study $\mathsf{EF1}$ orientations in the setting of additive binary valuations over multigraphs, and prove the following.

-\begin{restatable}{theorem}{restricted} Consider a fair division instance on multi-graphs with additive binary valuations.
-Given any near-$\ef1$ orientation $X$, the $\efconn$ problem always admits a positive solution.
-And, an $\ef1$-orientation may be restored by effecting at most $K(n-1)$ valid transfers, where $K = \max_{j \in [n]} \e{1 \to j}$ in $X$.
-Furthermore, this bound is tight and each transfer results in a near-$\ef1$ orientation. \end{restatable}
+\begin{restatable}{theorem}{thmgraphicalbinary} Given a fair division instance with additive binary valuations on multigraphs, and an input orientation, the $\efconn$ problem always admits a polynomial-time computable positive solution (\Cref{algo:identical-general}) that is an orientation. \end{restatable}

-In \cref{sec:PSPACE_Hardness}, we prove that $\efconn$ is hard in general, by considering the subclass of binary monotone valuations, in which every subset of the set of items is valued at either $0$ or $1$.
-It turns out that the $\efconn$ problem is $\ps$-complete even in this case.
+Next, in \cref{sec:pspace}, we prove that $\efconn$ is $\ps$-complete in general, even for a subclass of binary monotone valuations in which every subset of the set of items is valued at either $0$ or $1$, and even when the input allocation is near-$\mathsf{EF1}$ (see \cref{def:near-ef1}).

 \begin{restatable}{theorem}{pspace} The $\efconn$ problem is $\ps$-complete for monotone binary valuations. \end{restatable}